Check-Mate 2011 / Prodigy 9mm Magazine

 Affiliate links (?)

 The Springfield Prodigy put a double-stack 1911 in reach at roughly half a Staccato's price, and that value math is exactly why the upgrade path matters.
 The right parts close the gap to a $2,000 2011; the wrong ones spend money on cosmetics that change nothing.
 This guide ranks the Prodigy upgrades that actually move the needle by return on investment: magazines first, then an optic and plate, then trigger feel and the reliability parts that fix the gun's few real complaints.
-If you are still deciding between the Prodigy and its rivals, our best 2011 pistols guide shows where it lands against the field.
+If you are still deciding between the Prodigy and its rivals, our best 2011 pistols guide shows where it lands against the field, and the Staccato vs Springfield Prodigy comparison weighs whether the Staccato premium is worth it.

 Buy magazines first, an optic second, and reliability parts before anything cosmetic.
 The Prodigy ships shooting well, so the goal of an upgrade is to remove friction, the factory two-piece guide rod, a trigger that breaks heavier than a Staccato, a thin magazine count, rather than to fix a broken gun.
 Here is the order that returns the most capability per dollar.